 Postcards from CarbonCycleKate's Life Cycle

-Your quick-fire update from Kate Rawles as she rides Cartagena to Cape Horn, exploring biodiversity by bamboo bike…
+Your quick-fire update from Kate Rawles as she rides Cartagena to Cape Horn, exploring biodiversity on a bamboo bike called Woody…

 Each week, Kate shares the image and instances that sum up her adventure…